Height chart

 These pages are built around the chart value shown in each visualization.
 The goal is simple: keep the number readable, keep the silhouette legible, and show both the original chart and the human comparison chart on the same page.

-The first batch covers twelve landmarks with different shape profiles, from open-frame monuments to solid mass structures and extremely tall vertical towers.
+The library now covers twenty-four landmarks with different shape profiles, from open-frame monuments to solid mass structures and extremely tall vertical towers.

 Browse landmark height charts, each with a standalone chart view and a human comparison chart.